yegor256/takes/README.md

 )
 ```

-This `FkHitRefresh` fork is a decorator of take.
+This `FkHitRefresh` fork is a decorator of Take.
 Once it sees
 `X-Take-Refresh` header in the request, it realizes that the server
 is running in
 "hit-refresh" mode and passes the request to the encapsulated take.
 Before it
-passes the request it tries to understand whether any of the resources
+passes the request, it tries to understand whether any of the resources
-are older than compiled files.
+are older than the compiled files.
 If they are older, it tries
-to run compilation tool to build them again.
+to run the compilation tool to build them again.

 ## Request Methods (POST, PUT, HEAD, etc.)